Tinashe: 2012–2014: Independent mixtapes, record deal and Aquarius

 In Case We Die, Tinashe's debut solo mixtape, was released in February 2012, recorded in her home studio.
-The mixtape spawned four singles, the first being promotional song, "Chainless", released to iTunes on December 19, 2011.
+The mixtape spawned four singles, the first being promotional song, "Chainless", was released on December 2011, alongside the music video.
 "My High" was released for streaming on her official website.
-The music video for single "This Feeling" directed by Cole Walliser was released on May 1, 2012 to Global Grind.
-The mixtape's final single, Boss, was released August 20, 2012, after the song was featured in an episode of the VH1 series Single Ladies.
+The music video for single "This Feeling" directed by Cole Walliser was released on May 1, 2012, to Global Grind.
+The mixtape's final single, "Boss", was released August 20, 2012, after the song was featured in an episode of the VH1 series Single Ladies.
 The music video for the song was self-directed.

 The mixtape was received positively by the blogosphere.

 On July 13, 2012, Tinashe announced that she had signed with RCA Records.
-Following the signing, her second mixtape, Reverie, was released on September 6, 2012 through her official website.
-The mixtape released three singles: the first "Stargazing", released on August 21, 2012; Denver Sean of LoveBScott.com noted "BMarz the Producer's flawless production" of the first single, saying "Stargazing, takes a similar approach to, Noah “40″ Shebib's productions, but it's as if he strapped one to a rocket and shot it into the galaxy." the second, "Ecstasy", released on December 18, 2012; and the final, "Who Am I Working For?", released on March 12, 2013.
+Following the signing, her second mixtape, Reverie, was released on September 6, 2012, through her official website.
+The mixtape released three singles: the first "Stargazing", released on August 21, 2012; Denver Sean of LoveBScott.com noted "BMarz of The Hills Club 's flawless production" of the first single, saying "'Stargazing', takes a similar approach to, Noah '40' Shebib's productions, but it's as if he strapped one to a rocket and shot it into the galaxy."
+The second, "Ecstasy", was released on December 18, 2012; and the final, "Who Am I Working For?", was released on March 12, 2013.

 Upon its release, reviews for Reverie were generally positive.

 From August to November 2012, a series of remixes of songs from Tinashe's two mixtapes leaked online to critical acclaim.
 On November 26, 2013, Tinashe released her third mixtape, Black Water.
 The mixtape was composed of thirteen tracks produced by Dev Hynes, Boi-1da, Ryan Hemsworth, and Tinashe herself.
 The single "Vulnerable", which features rapper Travis Scott, was declared a "Must-Hear Pop Song of the Week" by MTV's Buzzworthy on November 26, 2013.